-I’ve been thinking of a new wedding photography subject to blog about when I realized one was staring me right in the face throughout the last year : unplugged weddings.
+I’ve been thinking of a new wedding photography subject to blog about.
+Then, I realized one was staring me right in the face throughout the last year : unplugged weddings.

-I found when shooting weddings last year that the topic of an unplugged wedding has become increasingly popular.
-However, whenever I look into unplugged weddings, there seems to be more negativity swirling around them than positivity.
-The focus is more on how bad weddings are that “plugged in” rather than how good the unplugged ones are, which isn’t too helpful, especially with the overly sensitive nature online.
+The topic of an unplugged wedding has become increasingly popular.
+However, whenever I look into unplugged weddings, there seems to be more negativity swirling around them.
+The focus is more on how bad weddings are that “plugged in” rather than how good the unplugged ones are.
+That isn’t too helpful, especially with the overly sensitive nature online.

 Many of you reading this may be asking yourself, what is an unplugged wedding?

-The definition of an unplugged wedding is a wedding in which the guests are asked to turn off all their electronic devices throughout the course of the ceremony, or in some instances, throughout the entire day.
+The definition of an unplugged wedding is a wedding in which the guests are asked to turn off all their electronic devices.
+This is throughout the course of the ceremony, or in some instances, throughout the entire day.
 Such devices include cameras, phones, tablets, and more.
-It is most common to see a ceremony unplugged rather than a full day, but an unplugged reception is also heard of.
+It is most common to see a ceremony unplugged rather than a full day.
+However, an unplugged reception is also heard of.

 There are a number of reasons as to why an unplugged ceremony is a good idea.
 We are speaking from the side of the photographers, so it is more of a vendor view, but we have also been married and have become good friends with a number of clients.
 Due to that, there is a human aspect to it as well, rather than simply a professional side.
 Because of that, I’ll divide this into both sides.

-In no particular order, we have gathered these thoughts from previous brides and grooms.
+In no particular order, we have gathered these thoughts from previous couples:

-- Think of the bride and the groom: Imagine it is YOUR wedding day.
-You get to that point as the bride where you are going to be walking down the aisle, or the point where you are the groom and you are going to see your bride walking down the aisle.
+- Think of the couple: Imagine it is YOUR wedding day.
+You get to that point as the couple where you are going to be walking down the aisle, or the point where you are the groom and you are going to see your loved one walking down the aisle.
 What would mean more to you – seeing the faces of your friends and family in various stages of emotion, or a sea of tablets, phones, and cameras?

 - Remember what the day is about: A wedding day is about celebrating a couple’s love and bring all their loved ones together to share it with them.
 It’s not about you.
 Think about it.
 When you are taking photos and posting them on your social media of someone else’s wedding, you’re saying (even unknowingly) “look at MY photos” and “look at what I’m doing”.
 It’s certainly one thing to snap a photo or two.
 We have seen people literally post albums of minute by minute of ceremonies.

 - Enjoy yourself: This is one of the reasons you were invited.
-The bride and groom don’t bring their friends and family to a wedding so they can sit and snap photos, video, and post on social media all day.
+The couple didn’t bring their friends and family to a wedding so they can sit and snap photos, video, and post on social media all day.
 They hire people for that.
 They want their loved ones there to relax, have fun, chat and party with them.

 - Think of other people at the wedding: There are a number of people who can have their view obscured by those using electronic devices.
 Everyone has been to a public event where people hold their phones above the crowd, so we know what it looks like.
 At weddings, there are almost always going to be elderly people that don’t have the capability to move that much around your phone or camera.
 Try to just imagine that for a second.
 Grandma or Grandpa is at their only grandchild’s wedding and doesn’t get to see them walk down the aisle because of all the phones in the way.
 It has happened and that is really rough.
 Just keep those sort of things in mind.